ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using a Contract.md

 ## Introduction

 In this example, we will create, deploy and use a simple `HelloWorld` contract.
+Even though it looks very simple, you will learn several important details by this example.

 ## Contract: Hello World!

-In this section, we will build a `Hello World!` contract on the ethereum command line.
+We will build a `Hello World!` contract on the ethereum command line.
+When executed, this contract is going to print out `HelloWorld` to the console.

 ### Creating the Contract